Ben Seddon

 In the team at that time were Ronnie Moore, Steve Coppell, Ray Mathias, Mark Palios but to name a few.
 Seddon made his league debut with on 25 August 1973 away to Aldershot.
 Seddon's first goal came for Tranmere in a reserve game against Chester, with Steve Coppell scoring in the same game.

 Despite appearing in the league for Tranmere and the Cup, Seddon later requested to be placed on the transfer list whilst at the club in the second season and was put out on a two-month loan at Wigan Athletic, playing seven games and scoring one goal.
 It was then that Seddon was spotted by Roy Chapman (Father of Lee Chapman ex Leeds United) who was the manager of Stafford Rangers.
-Stafford Rangers were then playing in the top flight of non-league football and were to later become considered as the modern day Manchester United of the Non–League.
+Stafford Rangers were then playing in the top flight of non-league football.
 Seddon signed at Stafford Rangers at the age of 22 and made his debut on 17 March 1974 at home to Barrow (Rangers won 3–1).
-During the course of Seddon's first season at Stafford, his team went on a remarkable unbeaten run in the FA Cup of 11 hectic cup battles (not including the Peterborough game), on the way beating four league clubs (Stockport County, Halifax Town and Rotherham United) also played in four qualifying rounds beating Belper Town, Macclesfield Town, Burton Albion and King's Lynn), facing Rotherham in the third round.
+During the course of Seddon's first season at Stafford, his team went on an unbeaten run in the FA Cup of 11 matches, on the way beating Belper Town, Macclesfield Town, Burton Albion and King's Lynn in four qualifying rounds, then beating Football League clubs Stockport County, Halifax Town and Rotherham United in the first three rounds of the competition proper.

-The reward for his team's victory came in a game against Peterborough United on 25 January 1975 in the FA Cup fourth round proper.
-Due to the interest surrounding the game, the match was switched to the Victoria Ground, home of Stoke FC, with the game being played in front of a 31,160 crowd.
+The reward for his team's victory came in a game against Peterborough United on 25 January 1975 in the FA Cup fourth round.
+Due to the interest surrounding the game, the match was switched to the Victoria Ground, home of Stoke City FC, with the game being played in front of a 31,160 crowd.
 His team made the history books that day when they were the first Northern Premier League team to play in the fourth round of the FA Cup.
 His team lost that day 2–1.